coherent-oss/system/README.md

 > Namespaces are one honking great idea -- let's do more of those!

 To create a package in a namespace, simply name the repo with the dot-separate path to the module within the namespace.
 See [coherent.build](https://github.com/coherent-oss/coherent.build) as an example.

+To cut a release, just tag the commit to be released with the v-prefixed version for the release.
+Push that commit (for good measure), build the release, and then upload the build using [twine](https://pypi.org/project/twine).

 ## Limitations